csesoc/csesoc-newsletter-generator/README.md

 Some email client’s don’t render `<div>` properly, only tables lmao.
 Stick to `<table>`, `<tr>` and `<td>` if you want to edit the layout.

 Images must always be hosted somewhere else, and linked using its URL.
-Usually right clicking the image and clicking “Open image in new tab” is enough to find the URL, but you can also store it on   or similar image hosting sites.
+Usually right clicking the image and clicking “Open image in new tab” is enough to find the URL, but you can also store it on Imgur or similar image hosting sites.

 Use [https://www.htmlemailcheck.com/check/](https://www.htmlemailcheck.com/check/) to check whether your HTML tags will be rendered correctly.